bluetyson/FASERIP-Slugfest/DnD-battler/README.md

 ## Opponents list
 The simulator relies on creature information present in the `beastiaryFASERIP.csv` file.
 This is basically taken from my FATERIP hack table https://docs.google.com/document/d/1Rmk-3fX2JG3tJPJrtTnhWatT8gcQfGf4e_nqK-4lNz0/edit
+There are also characters added for the various sample ```runtestFASERIP.py``` type scripts.
+These now have Powers, Equipment, Talents, Contacts columns with _Adj_ and _Rank_ additional columns to attempt some standardisation and simplication for purposes of combat simulation, never going to be perfect unless go back and edit all the characters - which won't happen, but anyone could do, especially for those they are interested in,
+- stated_ac = a Body Armour string from the data.
+- body_armour - attempt at approximate parsing of vs Physical and Energy versions - applied a - 2CS not a -20 points for now for Physical to Energy where not stated.
+These need to be checked when you use them, as just an algorithmic guess at counting which one is where in the description.
 - Sp = speed rank in usual terrain, relative to humans.
 - BA = Body Armour rank
 - T = Type of Damage: E = Edged, B= Blunt, S = Shooting, H = Advanced Technology, 2 = Blunt and Edged, W = S and 2
     - It will currently check to see if a Killing type is possible - but doesn't do anything about ranged anything or movement.
 - martial_arts - add one letter to a string for each type, eg ABCDE, AE etc.
     - other Talents can be handled similarly and put them in self.talents in the Creature class
+- H, K, Res, Pop should be self-explanatory from the character data - the first two are calculated in code anyway
+- Climbing, Escaping [other standard type actions will likely get columns at some stage]

 - If you want to simulate a -4 CS multiattack on everyone at once - set mook = 1 for one side and leave zero on the other.
 To turn off, have everyone be mooks.
     - still need a mode where can attack, say in groups of 6 at any given time.